-- Lower level facades with predominantly retail uses should locate entrances at the sidewalk or edge of public space to frame pedestrian spaces in key locations. - Where feasible, provide rooftop terraces on lower roof levels as gathering spaces that include such amenities as: - · seating - landscaping - canopies or coverings for weather protection - public access open during regular operating hours - · retail/food service locations - In order to maximize the amount of sunlight in the primary plaza, buildings to the south should be contained under a line at an 41 degree angle measured from the center of the plaza.
+- 1. Lower level facades with predominantly retail uses should locate entrances at the sidewalk or edge of public space to frame pedestrian spaces in key locations. - 2.
+Where feasible, provide rooftop terraces on lower roof levels as gathering spaces that include such amenities as: - seating - landscaping - · canopies or coverings for weather protection - public access open during regular operating hours - · retail/food service locations - 3.
+In order to maximize the amount of sunlight in the primary plaza, buildings to the south should be contained under a line at a 41 degree angle measured from the center of the plaza.

-Plazas providing significant gathering and activity space, framed by buildings^{above:6, below:7}
+Plazas providing significant gathering and activity space, framed by buildings100ve.6, before?

-Notes
+Notes Image credits